 - 1. Demonstrate knowledge of historical and current theories as well as various approaches and strategies related to career counseling. - 2.
 Gain insight to career options within the field of counseling. - 3.
 Develop understanding to life balance within career opportunities. - 4.
 Develop understanding for gender, cultural, lifestyle, and disability issues as they relate to career counseling. - 5.
-Develop a career portfolio to assist in career choices/competencies. - 6.
 Expand research skills.